ANLAB-KAIST/usnetd/README.md

 * Multiple entries for static configuration of netmap pipes as IPC channels
 * Support static configuration for Unix domain sockets as packet IPC channels
-* Handle broadcast and multicast packets (DHCP forwarding works)
+* Handle broadcast and multicast packets (DHCP forwarding works alredy)
-* Correctly forward packets with IP fragmentation
 * IPv6
 * ICMP handling and generation of error messages and TCP RSTs (maybe through spawning a dedicated userspace network stack on default)
 * Multi-core scalability